Similarities and differences between reinforcement learning and developmental learning

 Quite often, when I try to explain developmental learning to people having some knowledge of AI, I get this usual comment « oh, but it’s just like reinforcement learning »!
 Well… no, it’s not… and in the meantime, I understand why they can get confused.

-So let’s dive deeper in the similarities and differences between these two AI paradigms.
+Let’s dive deeper in the similarities and differences between these two AI paradigms.

-For a start, let’s define both concepts.
+For a start, let’s define developmental and reinforcement learning :

 – Reinforcement learning (RL) is a class of learning algorithms designed to learn a set of actions to perform in a given situation in order to maximise a reward over time.
 Reinforcement learning consists in performing experiments in an environment and to build strategies, often called politics, for the next actions based on the rewards received.
 Basic building blocs of RL algorithms are states (of the environment), actions (that the agent can perform) and rewards that the agent can get.
 Over time, the agent adjusts its politics given the rewards it received.
 Reinforcement learning is successfully applied in many domains such as control in robotics, agent simulations, physical models simulations, planification, etc. Last, it must be noted that they are well suited to MDP (Markov Decision Processes) or even POMDP (Partially Observable Markov Decision Processes).